hirototakao/meaning-teller/README.md

 # Other function

-- **"/listchannel"** This slash slash command will shows you the list of formatted channelinks with browser links.
+- **"/listchannel"** This slash slash command will shows you the list of formatted channelinks with the browser links.

 - **"share (channel name)"** This commmand will enable you to share content of other channel by sharing the latest message in selected channel.